pemn/db_join_support/README.md

   - db_join_interval.py - (case 1) join hole intervals
   - db_join.py - generic join script using a primary key
   - db_create_from_to.py - create from and to field based on a single depth field.
 Its a helper script with funcions used by other scripts.
+  - bm_breakdown.py - generic aggregation script.
+In this project works only as a helper script.
  ## supported file formats
  - csv
  - xlsx
  - las
+ ## requirement
+ WinPython 3.7+ installed.
+ Alternatively WinPython can be extracted to %appdata% and the .cmd files should autodetect it there.